inikolaou/pc-setup/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

 To get started you need to have a pc with a unix operating system.
-Some tasks in the playbook are specific to ubuntu operating systems.
-If you are using another operating system you can submit a pull request with the same task modified so it works on your operating system.
+Some tasks in the playbook are specific to the ubuntu distribution of linux.
+If you are using another distribution of linux or another operating system you can submit a pull request of the same task with the modified [when](https://docs.ansible.com/ansible/latest/playbook_guide/playbooks_conditionals.html#basic-conditionals-with-when) condition based on your [operating system](https://docs.ansible.com/ansible/latest/playbook_guide/playbooks_conditionals.html#commonly-used-facts).

 ### Prerequisites

  All of the commands below were executed on ubuntu 22.04.
-Execute them based on your specific operating system and using your preffered package manager.
+Execute them based on your specific operating system and using your preferred package manager.
 * First update and upgrade your package manager
   ```sh
   sudo apt update && apt upgrade